 Don spent the next 38 days in the hospital fighting for his life.
 He underwent five different surgeries, including one that lasted 14 hours just to rebuild his face.
 When he left the hospital, his medical bills exceeded a million dollars.
 Don only had $100,000 of underinsured motorist coverage (UIM) so he could only hope that the car driver who hit him had enough insurance to cover his bills.

 Scott O’Sullivan and Eli Ohlhausen, who is also with the O’Sullivan Law Firm, found that the car driver had outstanding insurance and they were able to get Don a settlement within nine months.
-The settlement was enough to cover all of Don’s bills, save his home, replace his lost income and assure that he can afford the medical procedures that he’ll require into the future.
+The settlement was enough to cover all of Don’s bills, save his home, replace his lost income and assure that he can afford the medical procedures that he’ll require in the future.

-Reid was riding his Harley-Davidson 20 miles-per-hour through a school zone at 38th and Vivian in Wheat Ridge, when he saw an oncoming truck turning left across his lane.
+Reid was riding his Harley-Davidson 20 miles-per-hour through a school zone at 38th and Vivian in Wheat Ridge when he saw an oncoming truck turning left across his lane.
 Reid tried to swerve around the truck, but the other driver drove into Reid’s lane and stopped.

 The impact launched Reid off of his motorcycle and threw him 60 feet.
 At the moment of impact, Reid’s leg got caught between the truck’s rear bumper and quarter-panel, ripping his entire kneecap off.
 The accident left him in a coma for two weeks, resulted in the loss of one of his legs, and has left him with nerve damage and pain that he will likely face for the rest of his life.